theBrianCui/CSC-143-Notes/10.09/src/README.md

 See: CollectionTest.java, test one

 This is because of how arrays and Objects are stored in memory.
-An array must take up a contiguous chunk of space.
+By definition, an array must take up a contiguous chunk of space.

-Memory is taken and freed unpredictably, so an array cannot exceed its initial boundaries.
+Writing beyond an array is dangerous - it can and will overwrite other objects nearby!

 Whiteboard: Memory layout, fixed length arrays, Objects in storage